Island-by-Island Guide To The Best NYE

 U.S. Virgin Islands

 The Crucian Christmas Festival is on St. Croix and runs until New Year.
 St. Thomas, St. John, or Tortola expect special dinners and events at hotels and resorts, with fireworks on New Year’s Eve.
 St. Thomas is the main cruise drop-off, and among the duty-free port of Charlotte Amalie you’ll find plenty of rum to stock up on and the Rum Island Pub.
-And, check if the local rum distilleries are open while you are there!
+And, check if the local rum distilleries are open while you are there.

 Hiring a driver, or mini bus and going early can save you sitting in a traffic jam.
 New Year events are often best reserved, some places allow serendipity but don’t rely on it.

-Even if you’re on a cruise, you’ll have the chance to pop into a local rum distillery or bar, we highly recommend you do.
-It’s often a vacation highlight.
-Our map can help you locate the nearest and it’s up-to-date.
+Also, our maps can help you locate and coordinate a visit as they are updated by the brands.
 Each island has its vibe and culture, they’re not all the same, so it’s worth going on an adventure.
 Check your liquor allowance, as there will be opportunities to bring something unique home.

 In The Caribbean, visiting a rum distillery is a cultural experience, it’s often the best place to learn about local history and enjoy a stroll around a botanical garden even if you don’t drink alcohol.